immcantation/shazam/docs/topics/shmulateTree.md

 # Simulate using the mouse 5-mer targeting model
 # Exclude nodes without a sample identifier
-# Add 20% mutation rate to the trunk
+# Add 20% mutation rate to the immediate offsprings of the MRCA
 shmulateTree(sequence, graph, targetingModel=MK_RS5NF,
 field="SAMPLE", exclude=NA, junctionWeight=0.2)
 ```